ethereumjs/ultralight/packages/cli/README.md

 To start a node that has the same node ID each time, you can pass the `--pk` parameter at start-up with a base64 string encoded protobuf serialized private key.
 So `ts-node-esm src/index.ts --pk=CAISINx/bjWlmCXTClX2JvDYehb8FSrE6l4MA9LGvP74XdfD` will always start the `cli` client with the node ID `2a9511ca767b7b56bb873234209557d07c5fe09382ed060b272c6a933c5658f5`.

-### Connecting to the Portal Network
+### Connecting to the public testnet

+The implementation teams run a few public bootnodes for interacting with other Portal Network nodes in the wild.
+These nodes currently just support the History network but hopefully more capabilities are coming soon!

 There are two ways to specify bootnodes at start-up.
 Either pass in a bootnode's base64 string encoded ENR in the `--bootnode` CLI parameter or else pass the `--bootnodeList` parameter with a path to a plaintext file containing a list of base64 string encoded ENRs, one ENR per line.

-The [`bootnodes.txt`](./bootnodes.txt) contains the public bootnodes designated for the Portal Network testnet that are intended to provide an initial connection point into the Portal Network (though they are not guaranteed to be running at any given time).
+The [`bootnodes.txt`](./bootnodes.txt) contains the ENRs for the public bootnodes designated and are intended to provide an initial connection point to the fleets of Portal Network nodes operated by implementation teams.
 Use at your own risk!

 ## Local Devnet
 Run a local network of CLI Ultralight clients.
 Test JSON-RPC calls in a terminal, or run a test script from `packages/cli/scripts/` like `sampleTest.ts`